Notes for VODG members from Baroness Casey's first speech on social care since chairing the Independent Commission on Adult Social Care (05/03/2026)

-Baroness Casey made her first speech on social care since Chairing the independent Commission on Adult Social Care, at today’s Nuffield Trust Summit.
+Baroness Casey made her first speech on social care since chairing the Independent Commission on Adult Social Care, at today’s Nuffield Trust Summit.
 She set out the work of her team so far in gathering evidence, looking at past reviews and visiting services, communities and people accessing social care support.

 There was reference made to Beveridge’s plan in 1948 and the five giants of post-war Britain: education, full employment, housing, the NHS ‘for disease’ and social insurance.
 Social Care was not mentioned or needed.
 People were not living as long and where support was required, families or the NHS could cover this.